FBI method of profiling: Criticism

-To profile serial murderers, it is first necessary to link crimes to a type of common offender.
-To accomplish this, the type of offender is determined based on classes of action committed at the crime scene.
-This classification should be reliable and empirically tested in order to assign offenders to one particular group.
-The classification system should also meet the assumptions of a typology.
-To specify the characteristics that define a typology, the characteristics must occur together frequently, and be distinct from the characteristics specific to another type.

 Much criticism surrounding the FBI process of profiling focuses on the validity of the classification stage.
 In particular, the criticism targets the organized versus disorganized dichotomy and its theoretical and empirical foundations and assumptions.
 This approach has become commonly used in the classifications of violent serial offenders.
 The only available study that examines the reliability of the classification system involved the reading of a sexual-homicide case summary.
 In this study, inter-rater reliability was found to be between 51.7% and 92.6%.

 This study, although dated, does provide limited support for the reliability of the FBI sexual-homicide classification system.
 However, this form of reliability contributes little to the usefulness of the offender profiling system if the classification is not effective.
 The FBI classification system is derived from a single interview-based research study with a small sample of apprehended serial killers who operated in North America.

 The ecological validity of the FBI's classification system considering its limitations has also been criticized.
 Further limitations of the original study include the subject selection process that relied on non-random self-selection, and the extensive use of potentially biased data.
 The interviews were unstructured and led in an ad hoc fashion that was dependent on the interviewees.
-The process whereby participants were divided into groups based on organized or disorganized characteristics and behaviors has been described as the product of circular reasoning, involving the “reification of a concept” in contrast to an empirical validation of this concept.
+The process whereby participants were divided into groups based on organized or disorganized characteristics and behaviors has been described as the product of circular reasoning, involving the "reification of a concept" in contrast to an empirical validation of this concept.

 The organized/disorganized dichotomy is further flawed in that it fails to meet the criteria of a typology.
 David Canter examined the relationship between the behavioral styles and background characteristics of 100 serial-homicide offenders using a multidimensional scaling (MDS) procedure called smallest-space analysis (SSA) that statistically represents the co-occurrence of variables.
 No evidence was found to support the co-occurrence of behavioral styles or background characteristics related to the organized/disorganized taxonomy as proposed in the Crime Classification Manual (CCM).